mayhem-am/hardhat/README.md

     ...
     ```

 4. Change `labels.txt` to include the label(s) you want to train on (number of labels should be the same as the number of classes you set in `tiny-yolo-voc-3c.cfg` file).
-In our case, `labels.txt` will contain 3 labels.
+In our case, `labels.txt` will contain 2 labels.

     ```
-    label1
-    label2
-    label3
+    Helmet
+    No_Helmet
     ```
 5. Reference the `tiny-yolo-voc-3c.cfg` model when you train.